-Heat oil and drop the fattigmann cookies carefully into oil and fry until light golden in color.
+Heat oil and drop the fattigmann cookies carefully into the oil and fry until light golden in color.
 Place the finished cookies on a tray covered with double paper towels to drain off excess fat.

 Dust them with powdered sugar/confectioners sugar and cool.

 Store the cookies into an airtight container lined with parchment paper when cooled.
 Enjoy!

 We wish you a Merry Christmas and a Happy New Year!